unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/sample-instlation.md

 # Samples
 Sample scenes are installable from the package manager.
-Please, make sure that HDRP or URP is installed and set up before installing the samples for each.
+Please, make sure that render pipeline you want use installed and set up before installing the samples for each.

 <img width = "400" src="images/InstallingSamples.png">

-Samples for Universal RP require `UTS2URPPipelineAsset` to be set in `Project Setting` dialog.
+Samples for Universal RP require `UTS2URPPipelineAsset` set in `Project Setting` dialog.

 <img width = "400" src="images/URP-Asset.png">